The characters of UQ Holder. Contains unmarked spoilers.

 You Leave Him Alone!: He either gains or reactivates his vampirismnote Yukihime already saved him once from fatal wounds in the only way she could when a bounty hunter attempts to capture Yukihime and kill his friends.
 He drinks her blood, regenerates and fights off the bounty hunter.

-Younger than They Look: His official UQ Holder record lists him as being born in 2082, making Touta not a teenager, but a 4 year old.
+Younger Than They Look: His official UQ Holder record lists him as being born in 2082, which, if true, would make Touta not a teenager, but a 4 year old.

 Kuroumaru is a shinmeiryuu swordsman of a demon species that is gender-neutral until they choose one upon turning sixteen.
 As a member of a clan that hunts the undying, he was sent on a suicide mission to kill Evangeline due to being immortal himself, but upon losing to Touta in a fight, he agrees to be friends with them instead.